-Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the New Orleans Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s Most Valuable Player, earning Offensive Player of the Year honors three times, Sports Illustrated Sportsman of the Year and Associated Press Male Athlete of the Year in 2010, being voted to the Pro Bowl six times and shattering league and team passing records.
-He ranks among the league’s elite quarterbacks, becoming only the second player in NFL history to pass for over 4,000 yards in seven-straight campaigns – including an NFL-record three 5,000-yard passing seasons, setting the league single-season mark with 5,476 in 2011.
+Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s MVP, earning league Offensive Player of the Year honors after three seasons, Sports Illustrated Sportsman of the Year and AP Male Athlete of the Year in 2010, being voted to the Pro Bowl seven times and shattering league and team passing records.
+He ranks among the league’s elite quarterbacks, becoming the first player in NFL history to pass for over 4,000 yards in 10-straight campaigns – including an NFL-record four 5,000-yard passing seasons.
 Brees has also set three other single-season league records since joining the Saints: 300-yard passing games (13, 2011), completion percentage (71.2, 2011) and completions (468, 2011).
-His streak of 54 consecutive games with a touchdown pass, shattered a mark that had stood since 1960.
-Last season, he was selected to his fifth consecutive and seventh Pro Bowl overall, as he completed 422-of-670 passes (63.0%) for 5,177 yards with a league-leading 43 touchdown passes and a 96.3 passer rating.
-Brees led the NFL in yardage, touchdown passes and completions of 25 yards or more (47).
-Since 2006, he leads the NFL with 33,571 passing yards, 4,340 attempts, 2,910 completions and 244 TD passes, all franchise records.
-Brees’ record as a starter for the Saints is 69-42 (.622) in the regular season and 5-3 (.625) in the postseason, also ranking as the winningest signal-caller in franchise annals.
-Brees also has thrown for over 300 yards in 60 games with the Saints, including nine contests with over 400, ranked second in NFL record books.
-Overall in his 12-year NFL career, he’s completed 4,035-of-6,149 passes (65.6%) for 45,919 yards, 324 touchdown throws and a 94.3 passer rating.
-He’s the league’s s third-most accurate passer all-time, ranks fifth in completions, sixth in touchdowns, owns the seventh-best passer rating and ranks eighth in yardage.
+His streak of 54 consecutive games with a touchdown pass from 2009-12 shattered a mark that had stood since 1960.
+Despite missing one game, Brees captured the league’s passing yardage title for an NFL-record sixth time, completing 428-of-627 passes (68.3%) for 4,870 yards, 32 touchdowns and a 101.0 passer rating over 15 starts.
+His completions (428) and completion percentage (68.3) were second-best across the NFL, while his 32 touchdowns tied for the fourth-highest total in the league.
+With 32 touchdown passes, Brees also became the first quarterback in NFL history to throw 30 touchdowns in eight consecutive seasons.
+Brees’ record as a starter for the Saints is 94-64 (.595) in the regular season and 6-4 (.600) in the postseason, easily puts him as the winningest signal-caller in all-time franchise annals.
+Brees also has thrown for over 300 yards in 89 games with the Saints, including 12 contests with over 400, ranked second in NFL record books.
+Overall in his 15-year NFL career, he’s completed 5,365-of-8,085 passes (66.4%) for 60,903 yards, 428 touchdowns and a 95.8 rating.
+He’s the NFL’s all-time most accurate passer, is ranked third in completions, tied for third in touchdown passes, ranked fourth in passing yardage and seventh in passer rating.
 A pillar of the community, he’s also received numerous accolades and awards for taking a leadership role off the field in the Gulf South community.

-NFL CAREER – Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the New Orleans Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s Most Valuable Player, earning Offensive Player of the Year honors three times, Sports Illustrated Sportsman of the Year and Associated Press Male Athlete of the Year in 2010, being voted to the Pro Bowl six times and shattering league and team passing records.
-He ranks among the league’s elite quarterbacks, becoming only the second player in NFL history to pass for over 4,000 yards in seven-straight campaigns – including an NFL-record three 5,000-yard passing seasons, setting the league single-season mark with 5,476 in 2011.
+NFL CAREER – Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s MVP, earning league Offensive Player of the Year honors after three seasons, Sports Illustrated Sportsman of the Year and AP Male Athlete of the Year in 2010, being voted to the Pro Bowl seven times and shattering league and team passing records.
+He ranks among the league’s elite quarterbacks, becoming the first player in NFL history to pass for over 4,000 yards in 10-straight campaigns – including an NFL-record four 5,000-yard passing seasons.
 Brees has also set three other single-season league records since joining the Saints: 300-yard passing games (13, 2011), completion percentage (71.2, 2011) and completions (468, 2011).
-His streak of 54 consecutive games with a touchdown pass, shattered a mark that had stood since 1960.
-Last season, he was selected to his fifth consecutive and seventh Pro Bowl overall, as he completed 422-of-670 passes (63.0%) for 5,177 yards with a league-leading 43 touchdown passes and a 96.3 passer rating.
-Brees led the NFL in yardage, touchdown passes and completions of 25 yards or more (47).
-Since 2006, he leads the NFL with 33,571 passing yards, 4,340 attempts, 2,910 completions and 244 TD passes, all franchise records.
-Brees’ record as a starter for the Saints is 69-42 (.622) in the regular season and 5-3 (.625) in the postseason, also ranking as the winningest signal-caller in franchise annals.
-Brees also has thrown for over 300 yards in 60 games with the Saints, including nine contests with over 400, ranked second in NFL record books.
-Overall in his 12-year NFL career, he’s completed 4,035-of-6,149 passes (65.6%) for 45,919 yards, 324 touchdown throws and a 94.3 passer rating.
-He’s the league’s s third-most accurate passer all-time, ranks fifth in completions, sixth in touchdowns, owns the seventh-best passer rating and ranks eighth in yardage.
+His streak of 54 consecutive games with a touchdown pass from 2009-12 shattered a mark that had stood since 1960.
+Despite missing one game, Brees captured the league’s passing yardage title for an NFL-record sixth time, completing 428-of-627 passes (68.3%) for 4,870 yards, 32 touchdowns and a 101.0 passer rating over 15 starts.
+His completions (428) and completion percentage (68.3) were second-best across the NFL, while his 32 touchdowns tied for the fourth-highest total in the league.
+With 32 touchdown passes, Brees also became the first quarterback in NFL history to throw 30 touchdowns in eight consecutive seasons.
+Brees’ record as a starter for the Saints is 94-64 (.595) in the regular season and 6-4 (.600) in the postseason, easily puts him as the winningest signal-caller in all-time franchise annals.
+Brees also has thrown for over 300 yards in 89 games with the Saints, including 12 contests with over 400, ranked second in NFL record books.
+Overall in his 15-year NFL career, he’s completed 5,365-of-8,085 passes (66.4%) for 60,903 yards, 428 touchdowns and a 95.8 rating.
+He’s the NFL’s all-time most accurate passer, is ranked third in completions, tied for third in touchdown passes, ranked fourth in passing yardage and seventh in passer rating.
 A pillar of the community, he’s also received numerous accolades and awards for taking a leadership role off the field in the Gulf South community.

 CAREER TRANSACTIONS – Agreed to terms on a five-year contract, 7/13/12; Designated Exclusive Rights Franchise Player, 3/3/12; Signed to six-year contract with Saints (UFA-SD), 3/16/06; Re-signed by San Diego Chargers to one-year contract as Franchise Player, 3/4/05; Designated Franchise Player by San Diego, 2/22/05; Signed by San Diego to a four-year contract, 8/7/01; Selected by San Diego in the second round (32nd overall) of 2001 NFL Draft.